Dear valued customer, kindly note that Standard Bank is currently unavailable on SiD Secure EFT More Details

 WCHC (Wheelchair to Cabin seat) for Passengers who are completely immobile e.g. Paraplegics and Quadriplegics who require a wheelchair to and from the aircraft via the service of a Passenger Aid Unit (PAU) and to and from their cabin seat.
 An able bodied assistant needs to accompany quadriplegic Passengers at all times.
 The Airline cannot accept stretcher cases.

-One mobility aid (up to 32kg) e.g. manual wheelchair, is carried free of charge in addition to the applicable free hold baggage allowance.
-No battery powered wheelchairs or mobility aids weighing in excess of 32kg will be allowed onboard and will need to be carried as cargo.
+One mobility aid up to 32kg e.g., manual wheelchair, is carried free of charge in addition to the applicable free hold baggage allowance.
+No battery-powered wheelchairs or mobility aids weighing more than 32kg is permitted as Checked baggage and will need to be transported as cargo up to a maximum of 60kg.

 Arrangement for the transportation of these wheelchairs will need to be arranged by the Passenger.